 People with ADHD who are not treated appear to have less sleep efficiency (the proportion of time in bed to the time actually asleep), less REM sleep, and more nighttime awakenings.

-2. Participants in this study, when treated with methylphenidate had overall better sleep efficiency and told investigators their sleep was more restorative.
+Participants in this study, when treated with methylphenidate had overall better sleep efficiency and told investigators their sleep was more restorative.

 This adds to existing body of research that suggests people with ADHD have impaired sleep, and when they are treated, even with stimulants known to cause insomnia in some people, often their sleep gets better.

 I welcome your comments and experiences with sleep disturbances, especially if treatment with stimulant medication has affected it, for better or worse.